 You can only spend the grant and co-funding on eligible activities directly related to the project.
 If your application is successful, these activities will be defined in your grant agreement.

-Eligible activities may include
+Eligible activities must be new to the community or a significant extension to current activity.
+They must deliver significant new benefits.